Kingston Maurward College Corporation Membership

 Dan is a keen shot in the field or facing the trap and thoroughly enjoys supporting his young son on the football field.

-Graham Ledden – Chair of Audit & Assurance Committee
+Graham Ledden – Chair of Finance & Resources Committee

 A retired Chartered Accountant who spent the last ten years of his career in education, nine of which were as Vice Principal Business and Finance and Deputy CEO at Hartpury College.